 2017 Revolver-In June 2017, the Company entered into a recourse senior secured revolving credit facility with a group of lenders in the maximum aggregate initial original principal amount of up to \$300.0 million (the "2017 Revolver").
+The 2017 Revolver provides an accordion feature to increase, subject to certain conditions, the maximum availability up to \$500.0 million.
+In July 2018, the Company added an additional lender to the 2017 Revolver bringing total capacity for the 2017 Revolver to \$350.0 million.
 The 2017 Revolver has a term of three years with two 12-month extension options exercisable by the Company, subject to certain conditions, and bears interest at an annual rate of applicable LIBOR plus 1.35%.
 An undrawn credit facility commitment fee ranges from 0.15% to 0.25%, based on utilization each quarter.
 This fee was waived for the first six months after the closing date of June 27, 2017.
-The 2017 Revolver will allow the Company to leverage Ground Leases up to 67.0%.
-The 2017 Revolver provides an accordion feature to increase, subject to certain conditions, the maximum availability up to \$500.0 million.
-As of June 30, 2018, there was \$290.0 million of undrawn capacity on the 2017 Revolver and the Company had the ability to draw an additional \$85.9 million without pledging any additional assets to the facility.
+The 2017 Revolver allows the Company to leverage Ground Leases up to a maximum of 67.0%.
+During the three months ended September 30, 2018, the Company increased borrowings on the 2017 Revolver by \$64.0 million.
+As of September 30, 2018, there was \$276.0 million of undrawn capacity on the 2017 Revolver and the Company had the ability to draw an additional \$51.1 million without pledging any additional assets to the facility.

 Debt Covenants-The Company is subject to financial covenants under the 2017 Revolver, including maintaining: (i) a limitation on total consolidated leverage of not more than 70%, or 75% for no more than 180 days, of the Company's total consolidated assets; (ii) a consolidated fixed charge coverage ratio of at least 1.45x; (iii) a consolidated tangible net worth of at least 75% of the Company's tangible net worth at the date of the 2017 Revolver plus 75% of future issuances of net equity; (iv) a consolidated secured leverage ratio of not more than 70%, or 75% for no more than 180 days, of the Company's total consolidated assets; and (v) a secured recourse debt ratio of not more than 5.0% of the Company's total consolidated assets (exclusive of amounts drawn on this facility).
 Additionally, the 2017 Revolver restricts the Company's ability to pay distributions to its stockholders.
 In 2018, the Company will be permitted to make annual distributions up to an amount equal to 110% of the Company's adjusted funds from operations, as calculated in accordance with the 2017 Revolver.
 In addition, the Company may make distributions to the extent necessary to maintain the Company's qualification as a REIT.
-As of June 30, 2018, the Company was in compliance with all of its financial covenants.
+As of September 30, 2018, the Company was in compliance with all of its financial covenants.

-As of June 30, 2018, inclusive of the effect of an interest rate swap the effective interest rate is 3.04%.
+(2) As of September 30, 2018, inclusive of the effect of an interest rate swap the effective interest rate is 3.04%.